helium/HIP/0000-MOBILE-Oracle-Hex-Boosting.md

 Unresolved Question
 1. Can bodies of water be extracted from the T-Mobile Map and provide a .1X multiplier for coverage over water?
+2. Are the current boosts prescribed in this HIP adequate?

 Deployment Impact
 Radio deployers will now need to be cognizant of where they are placing their radios in order to maximize modeled coverage point.